chariotsolutions/aws-examples/lambda_container_images/README.md

 An example of building and using a Lambda Container Image.

-**Note:** this repository is a "git forest," in which each branch is a separate project.
-If you clone the repository, you'll need to run `git checkout lambda_container_images` to access this project.

-There are three parts to this project:
+There are directories in this project:

 * `lambda` contains the Lambda source code, `requirements.txt`, and a Dockerfile to produce the container image.